 Government majors should complete all of the required 100-level courses by the end of their sophomore year.
 Note that the only 100-level courses that may be counted for the major are the required introductory courses.
+Exception: when an Integrated Studies Program course cluster includes two 100-level courses taught by government faculty, the whole Integrated Study can count as one elective course toward the major.
 Students with a score of 5 on the Advanced Placement examination in U.S. Government and Politics may elect to substitute a 200- or 300-level course in American politics taken at Colby for Government 111.
 Normally the introductory comparative course should be taken before the end of sophomore year, especially for those students contemplating study abroad.
 Government 281 should be completed in either the sophomore or junior year.
-All of the required introductory 100-level courses and the 400-level course must be taken at Colby.
+All of the required courses must be taken at Colby, including the 100-level courses, research methods (281), the introductory comparative course (252, 253, 255, 256, or 259), and the 400-level seminar.

 Courses transferred from other institutions can count (up to a maximum of two) in the 10-course requirement.
 For transfer students, the department will count up to five courses from the previous institution with the permission of the department chair, excluding the seminar and writing assignment.
 Students taking government courses abroad must secure provisional approval for each course prior to leaving; upon return to Colby, brief descriptions of work completed must be submitted to the department for final approval.

 To satisfy the departmental writing requirement, students must complete a major analytical research project.
 The project can be a major paper assigned as part of a course or the product of a freestanding independent study.
 It must be submitted to and approved by a member of the Government Department faculty.